 We took the Hana & Haleakala Tour from the Maui Kahului Airport and flew west around Haleakala, over Haleakala National Park and the Seven Sacred Pools, Hamoa Beach, Hana, Waiʻānapanapa State Park, Kea‘ā Beach and then back to the Airport over the eastern coastline of Maui.
 The views from the Helicopter are fantastic & cannot be duplicated from ground level !

-Wikipedia Logo Advanced reservations are required and they recommend booking this a month or more before your arrival.
+Advanced date & time reservations are required and they recommend booking a month or more before your arrival.
 A credit card is required to finalize a reservation with Blue Hawaiian Helicopters and they will charge you for your seats at the time your space is confirmed with their office.
 Go to their website link above for additional information.

 Hoʻokipa Beach Park